 Since March, we have provided almost 7,000 pounds of local, fresh produce—reaching thousands of community members in need.
 None of this would be possible without the support of the AFSC community and our partners.

-Every Wednesday since the Farm to Food Bank launched, I’ve enjoyed delivering boxes and bags of locally grown vegetables to the food bank, including carrots, radishes, turnips, beets, cabbage, lettuce, onions, garlic, tomatoes, squash, leeks, and asparagus.
+Every week, I’ve enjoyed delivering freshly harvested locally grown vegetables to the food bank, including carrots, radishes, turnips, beets, cabbage, lettuce, onions, garlic, tomatoes, squash, leeks, and asparagus.
 Food bank staff have told me they have never received such a high-quality produce, since typically food donations are near expiration when they receive them.

-Support from Farm to Food Bank came at a critical time for Roadrunner Food Bank, which has already spent double its annual food purchase budget in just one month.
+Support from Farm to Food Bank came at a critical time for Roadrunner Food Bank.
 The CEO of Roadrunner shared: “Any time we can get access to nutritious food—especially local, nutritious food—is wonderful.
 When people are willing to raise their hands in times of difficulties like these, it helps, for sure, to provide nutritious food that is very much needed right now.”

 Every day, I’ve been moved by growing local support for Farm to Foodbank—from the County of Bernalillo, which has pledged funding, to our area synagogue, Nahalat Shalom, which organized a fundraiser for our project.
 And I’m grateful for the dozens of individuals across the U.S. who have donated to our efforts.